 In Years One and Two of Journey of a Sister I explain in beautiful story form, how the bible was used to pave the way for colonization in Africa.
 It had nothing to do with 'spreading the gospel', and everything to do with mentally enslaving Africans who had escaped physical slavery.
 Religion was used as … Continue reading BHM Day 11: African Spirituality vs Religion

 For 'Black His-story Month' I've committed to writing a blog a day to honour my ancestors, and to help my people 'break free from mental slavery'.
-I've been off the scene for the past couple of years, while recovering from a psychic attack which almost cost me my life.
-During my recovery, I continued to … Continue reading BHM blog series Day 1: The Bible and Mental Slavery
+Shout out to my shero Harriet Tubman for her role in history, helping her people break free from physical slavery.
+This 'Black His-story Month' blog series will show how … Continue reading BHM blog series Day 1: The Bible and Mental Slavery